Lumbar MRI scanMagnetic resonance imaging - lumbar spine; MRI - lower back

 A lumbar magnetic resonance imaging (MRI) scan uses energy from strong magnets to create pictures of the lower part of the spine (lumbar spine).

 Single MRI images are called slices.
 The images can be stored on a computer or printed on film.
 One exam produces many images.

 How the Test is Performed

 You will wear a hospital gown or clothes without metal snaps or zippers (such as sweatpants and a t-shirt).
+Make sure you take off your watch, jewelry and watches.
 Some types of metal can cause blurry images.